GASP: Gaussian Splatting for Physic-Based Simulations: Introduction

-To address these limitations, we propose the {\em Gaussian Splatting for Physic-Based Simulations} (\our{})\footnote{The code is avaliable at \url{https://github.com/waczjoan/GASP}} model (see Fig.~\ref{fig:tesser}), which incorporates flat Gaussians \cite{waczynska2024games,waczynska2024d} with the Material Point Method (MPM) \cite{hu2018moving} without additional modification (see Fig.~\ref{fig:algorithm}).
-Flat Gaussian distributions can be used in GS by applying only minimal changes, such as imposing a zero value on one of the Gaussian components.
-Such techniques are frequently employed in a multitude of approaches \cite{waczynska2024games,guedon2024sugar,huang20242d}, and they facilitate straightforward modifications to the final model.
-The training and rendering times, as well as the quality of the renderings produced by flat Gaussians, are comparable to those of GS. \our{} approach exemplifies the implementation of Newtonian dynamics within the GaMeS framework, thereby illustrating the capacity to integrate these methodologies without the need for external modifications to the physical engine or Gaussian components.
-More precisely, the model extracts points from GS and applies the Material MPM to control such points.
+Flat Gaussian distributions can be smoothly employed in GS by modifying Gaussian's scaling component, so it has a zero value on one axis.
+This representation of GS enables straightforward parametrization and can be easily converted into faces compatible with traditional 3D graphic software.
+Such techniques have been previously used in several approaches \cite{guedon2024sugar,Huang2DGS2024,waczynska2024games}.
+The training and rendering times, as well as the quality of the renderings produced by flat Gaussians, are comparable to those of GS. \our{} approach exemplifies the implementation of Newtonian dynamics within the GaMeS framework, thereby illustrating the capacity to integrate these methodologies without needing external modifications to the physics engine or Gaussian components.
+More precisely, the model extracts points from GS and applies the Material Point Method to control such points.
 During the simulation process, the Gaussian components associated with each triple of points are recalculated.
 This process is notably rapid and does not increase rendering costs.
 At the same time, treating each point as a discrete entity results in the emergence of artifacts.
 Consequently, we propose a simple modification that utilizes triangles instead of completely disparate points.
 We use additional rescaling when a triangle undergoes a significant change in size.
-In practice, \our{} can produce high-quality simulations in flat GS, including static and dynamic scenes (see Fig.~\ref{fig:mis}) as well as the interaction of objects (see Fig.~\ref{fig:miswkubku}).
-This is evidenced by the results of experiments conducted on a range of benchmarks with synthetic (see Fig. \ref{fig:kaczki} ) and real-world data sets (see Fig. \ref{fig:bonsai} ) .
+In practice, \our{} can produce high-quality simulations in flat GS, including static and dynamic scenes as well as the interaction of objects, see Fig. \ref{fig:tesser}.
+This is evidenced by the results of experiments conducted on a range of benchmarks with synthetic and real-world data sets.

 The following constitutes a list of our key contributions: